-One aide called the two examples “dumb” because there’s no reason for the president to meet privately with the wives of other heads of state and another aide said both women are “clearly attractive, and if the President were to have inappropriate thoughts, he would have them about those two women.”
+One aide called the two examples “dumb” because there’s no reason for the president to meet privately with the wives of other heads of state and another aide said both women are “clearly attractive,” so if the President were to have inappropriate thoughts, he would clearly have them about them.

 Aides were split over Iveta Radiová of Slovakia, but they all agreed it was highly unlikely the President would meet with her given the country’s limited strategic importance right now.

 Pence said he will draw up a list with his staff director, but he wants someone to be with him when they do it, because his staff director is a woman.

 This is a work of satire.
 It is a fictional news article not meant to be taken seriously.
 Photos: pd, det-r.
 Creative Commons and public domain.
 Not necessarily an endorsed use of images.

 New Jersey Governor Chrs Christie says he’s not on the list to be vice president in a Mike Pence administration should the Vice President assume the presidency in the event Donald Trump is removed from office.
 “I have not been asked, nor am I considering how I would respond should I be asked, to be vice president under a Mike Pence administration,” Christie said in a statement his office sent to news outlets today.
 “I can say I won’t be vice president unless and until I’m under consideration, and as of right now I am not.”
 A spokesperson for Vice President Pence confirmed that no one has asked, nor is there any contemplation of asking, Christie to be vice president under Pence.
 “The Vice President is focusing on improving the lives of Americans and has not made any kind of outreach to Gov. Christie to be vice president,” said Mike White, deputy spokesperson for the vice president.
 More.